armandofox/armandofox.github.io/_pages/quotes.md

     Reid, <em>Forgotten Continent: A History of the New Latin America</em>
   </dd>

+  <dt>Democracy is the worst form of government except for all those
+  other forms that have been tried.</dt>
+  <dd>Winston Churchill, though he attributed it to someone else</dd>

   <dt>When one hears about acts of extraordinary bravery in combat, it is
     usually a sign that the battle has not been going terribly well.
 For when wars unfold according to plan and one's own side is winning, acts